galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 # Quality Control of count data

-Before we check out the differentially expressed genes, we can look at the report information to check that the data is good quality and that the samples are as we would expect.
+Before we check out the differentially expressed genes, we can look at the `Report` information to check that the data is good quality and that the samples are as we would expect.

 ## Multidimensional scaling plot